tldr-pages/tldr/pages/windows/reg.md

 # reg

 > Manage keys and their values in the Windows registry.
-> Some subcommands such as `reg add` have their own usage documentation.
+> Some subcommands such as `add` have their own usage documentation.
 > More information: <https://learn.microsoft.com/windows-server/administration/windows-commands/reg>.

 - Execute a registry command: